 Carver and Bethany were the younger twin siblings of Hawke, the protagonist of Dragon Age 2.
 Like Kaidan and Ashley in Mass Effect, they were plot devices that existed to make the protagonist's life more difficult.

-Bethany, the mage twin, is trademarked as sweet and agreeable, while Carver is known among the fandom for . . .
+Bethany was known for being sweet and agreeable, while Carver was known among the fandom for . . .
 Well, for being a massive asshole.
-And depending on which class you play, one of the twins is always killed in the prologue by an ogre.
+And depending on which class you play, one of the twins was always killed in the prologue by an ogre.

 I mostly play mages in fantasy rpgs, so the first time I played Dragon Age 2, I watched Bethany die and my surviving sibling was Carver.